juliangav/www.julian.is/site/content/articles/2022-04-22-platform-design.md

 An effectively designed platform does three things exceptionally well:
 1. Matches the right consumers with the right producers.
 2. Establishes the trust needed between consumers and producers to transact.
-3. Provides the tools necessary to complete the transaction.
+3. Provide the tools necessary to complete the transaction.

 The reality is that you can find everything on Google and purchase (mostly) everything on Amazon.
 However, because these platforms cater to a broad audience with many use cases, they need to provide a broad user experience.
 This is where smaller platforms gain the upper hand — narrowing down on a specific use case for an optimized user experience.